aubreyja/ww_install/README.md

 Questions and comments about this installer can be directed to me on the [webwork-devel](http://webwork.maa.org/mailman/listinfo/webwork-devel) mailing list.
 For a recent discussion see [[1]](http://webwork.maa.org/pipermail/webwork-devel/2013-June/001089.html).

-Information and documenation about WeBWorK itself can be found at http://webwork.maa.org/wiki
+Information and documentation about WeBWorK itself can be found at http://webwork.maa.org/wiki

 Author
 --------